ajay-dhangar/algo/docs/algorithms/Searching Algorithms/Breadth-First-Search-(BFS)-Algo.md

+---
 id: bfs-algo
 sidebar_position: 6
 title: Breadth-First Search
 sidebar_label: BFS
 ---

 ### Definition:

 **Breadth-First Search (BFS)** is a graph traversal algorithm used to explore all vertices and edges of a graph.
-It starts from an initial node and explores all of its neighbors at the present depth before moving on to nodes at the next depth level.
-BFS is commonly used to find the shortest path in unweighted graphs, level-order traversal in trees, and solving puzzles like the shortest path in a maze.
+It starts from an initial node and explores all of its neighbours at the present depth before moving on to nodes at the next depth level.
+BFS is commonly used to find the shortest path in unweighted graphs, level-order traversal in trees, and solve puzzles like the shortest path in a maze.

 ### Characteristics: